tirthamouli/easy_migrate/README.md

 # EasyMigrate

 This is a code igniter starter project with a custom migrate functionality.
-This functonality is provided in an additional controller which can only be accessed from the command line Controller is in application/controller/console
+This functon is provided with an additional controller which can only be accessed from the command line Controller is in application/controller/console

-## Pre Requisits
+## Pre Requisites

-You need to establish connection to a database with all basic privilages.
+You need to establish connection to a database with all basic privileges.
 Change configuration in application/config/database.php